SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 When the creation of a logger table failed, in some cases, the element in question would not go into an error state.

-#### Correlation: No correlated alarm created when using a “new alarm” correlation action with severity “Lowest severity of source alarms” \[ID_20917\]
+#### Correlation: No correlated alarm created when using a 'new alarm' correlation action with severity 'Lowest severity of source alarms' \[ID_20917\]

 When using a correlation rule with a “new alarm” action and severity set to “lowest severity of source alarms”, in some cases, no correlated alarm would be created when the alarm with the lowest severity was a normal alarm.
 In this kind of situation, from now on, the second lowest severity will be taken.